balfieri/vpy/README.md

     # optional:
     'is_read_only':  True,              # read-only cache?
-    'cache_name':    'cache',           # short name used in interfaces 'unit_name':     'unit',            # short name used in interfaces 'mem_name':      'mem',             # short name used in interfaces 'ref_cnt_max':   1,                 # max reference count per line 'tag_ram_kind':  'ra2',             # tag ram kind: ra2 or ff, default is ff for fully-associative 'data_ram_kind': 'ra2',             # data ram kind: ra2 or ff
-    'req_cnt':       1,                 # number of request interfaces
-    'mem_dat_w':     64,                # memory width (must be a multiple of line_w)
-    'tb_addr_cnt':   <req_id_cnt/2>,    # for generated testbenches, number of unique addresses to use in requests }
+    'cache_name':    'cache',           # short name used in interfaces for cache itself 'unit_name':     'unit',            # short name used in interfaces for unit using the cache 'mem_name':      'mem',             # short name used in interfaces for memory subsystem 'ref_cnt_max':   1,                 # max reference count per line 'tag_ram_kind':  'ra2',             # tag ram kind: ra2 or ff (default is ff for fully-associative) 'data_ram_kind': 'ra2',             # data ram kind: ra2 or ff 'req_cnt':       1,                 # number of request interfaces 'mem_dat_w':     <line_w>,          # memory width (must be a integer multiple of line_w) 'tb_addr_cnt':   <req_id_cnt/2>,    # for generated testbench, number of unique addresses to use in requests }
 ```